Shopify pre-orders vs Kickstarter

 Are there legal requirements for pre-orders?

 Yes.
 In the US, the FTC 30-day rule requires shipping within stated timeframes or within 30 days if no timeframe is specified.
 You must notify customers of delays and offer cancellation options.
 Other countries have similar consumer protection requirements.
-See our pre-order legal guide for details by country.

 How long should a pre-order period be?